followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/deselectRows(keys).md

 ===================================================================

 <!--shortDescription-->
-Clears selection of specific rows.
+Cancels the selection of rows with specific keys.
 <!--/shortDescription-->

 <!--paramName1-->keys<!--/paramName1-->
 <!--paramType1-->Array<any><!--/paramType1-->
 <!--paramDescription1-->
-The keys of rows whose selection should be cleared.
+The row keys.
 <!--/paramDescription1-->

 <!--returnType-->Promise<any><!--/returnType-->